MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_scared.md

 # minecraft:behavior.scared

-`minecraft:behavior.scared` allows an entity to react and scared when a thunderstorm occurs.
+`minecraft:behavior.scared` allows an entity to become scared and react when a thunderstorm occurs.

 ## Parameters